 Ledger Board Attachment to Brick Siding

 You should never attach a deck to a brick wall.
 In other than very old homes, exterior brick walls are only a single wythe (layer) of brick veneer.
 Brick veneer is not designed or allowed by building codes to support anything other than the weight of the bricks above.
 The problem is in lateral stability.
 Under many building code authorities, even connecting through the brick to the framing behind is not acceptable.
-The brick veneer must have a minimum of a one-inch air space between the brick and the framing, but it can be up to 4.5 inches.
+The brick veneer must have a minimum of a 1-inch air space between the brick and the framing, but it can be up to 4.5".
 A lag screw or bolt extending to the front of the brick simply cannot support deck loads at that location.

 Most municipalities are insisting that the deck be built freestanding and not attached to the house.
 This requires each post to have bracing in two separate directions.

 Comments & QuestionsAdd New Comment

 OK after reading all i could find with a brick veneer home you cannot attach it to the brick.
 But in Atlanta they want a freestanding deck ,yes BUT attached.
 I am trying to figure this out According to the awc which os very murkey it allows this .http://www.awc.org/Publications/DCA/DCA6/DCA6-09.pdf Can some one shed some light on this?
 Thank you in advance.